ansys/pymapdl/doc/source/user_guide/plotting.rst

 - :func:`Mapdl.vplot() <ansys.mapdl.core.Mapdl.vplot>`
 - :func:`Mapdl.eplot() <ansys.mapdl.core.Mapdl.eplot>`).

-These methods rely on the :func:`ansys.mapdl.core.plotting.general_plotter` method.
+These methods rely on the :class:`ansys.mapdl.core.visualizer.MapdlPlotter` method.
 Combined with the MAPDL geometry commands, you can generate and visualize geometry from scratch without opening the GUI using the :func:`open_gui() <ansys.mapdl.core.Mapdl.open_gui>` method.